Jean-LucTch/CrashDumpAnalyzer/README.md

 3. run `CrashDumpAnalyzer.exe`.
 The packaged application starts with a production server powered by Waitress.
 4. open a web browser and navigate to `http://localhost:5000`.
+5. uploads larger than 200 MB are rejected to prevent connection resets.

 Uploaded tickets are stored in a local SQLite database (`tickets.db`) which is created automatically on first start.
 No additional setup is required to retain